SystemsApproach/private5g/arch.rst

-In other words, the RAN as a whole (i.e., not just a single base station) not only supports handovers (an obvious requirement for mobility), but also *link aggregation* and *load balancing*, mechanisms that are familiar to anyone who understands the Internet.
+In other words, the RAN as a whole (i.e., not just a single base station) not only supports handovers (an obvious requirement for mobility), but also *link aggregation* and *load balancing*, mechanisms that are similar to those found in other types of networks.
 These functions imply a global decision-making process, whereby it’s possible to forward traffic to a different base station (or to multiple base stations) in an effort to make efficient use of the radio spectrum over a larger geographic area.
 We will revisit how such RAN-wide (global) decisions can be made using SDN techniques in Chapter 4.

 2.4 Mobile Core